SConaway/sconaway/README.md

 - iTerm 2
 - `zsh`

-### :book: What I'm Currently Learning:
-- TypeScript
-- InfluxDB

-### :chart_with_upwards_trend: What I Do:

-I mainly work in JavaScript creating frontends (React + React Native) and servers (NodeJS / Express) and use Python and C++ for physical projects based on Raspberry Pi and Arduino.

 Check out my [resume at stevenconaway.me](https://stevenconaway.me) for more information.

 :point_left: Contact me: Don't hesitate to reach out!